TACC/Core-Portal/README.md

       - `sudo vim /etc/hosts`

      _WARNING: This name **must** match the **agave callback URL** defined for the client in `settings_secret.py` for `_AGAVE_TENANT_ID`._

-     _NOTE: Do NOT have your VPN connected when you do this.
-Otherwise your hosts file will be overwritten and you will have to do this step again._

   2. Direct your browser to `https://cep.test`.
 This will display the django CMS default page.
 To login to the portal, point your browser to `https://cep.test/login`.